On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions Formally

-\subsubsection{Histories of exclusive locking}
+\subsubsection{Histories of Exclusive Locking}

 Note that histories, even with the alternation property imposed, don't exclude the possibility that one thread may take the lock, which is then released by another thread.
-In our subjective setting, we may model the situation as follows
+In our subjective setting, we may represent the situation as follows

-The equations say that we have taken the lock at time $t$, but some other thread has unlocked it at the next time moment.
-Being able to model this situation is desirable because there exist locking algorithms that actually admit it.
-For example, even simple spin locks physically allow such behavior.
-Readers-writers locks~\cite{courtois:ACM71}, which can be built over spin locks, allow an initial reader thread to acquire a lock and a possibly different reader thread to release the lock.
-Capturing the internal invariants required to verify such examples requires enrichment of internal state, notably in the form of permissions~\cite{Bornat-al:POPL05}.
-We forego such a development here.
+The equations say that we have locked at time $t$, but another thread has unlocked at $t+1$.
+Modeling such behavior is desirable because there exist locking algorithms that admit it.
+For example, even simple spin locks physically allow that the locking and unlocking threads are different.
+Readers-writers locks~\cite{courtois:ACM71}, which can be built over spin locks, allow an initial reader thread to acquire a lock and a possibly different reader thread to release it.
+In a setting where a lock can be released by any thread, one can't really speak about lock ownership.
+Thus, structures that admit such behavior and that can utilize the general histories above, typically require richer internal ghost state in order to specify the desired locking discipline.
+For example, readers-writes locks require enrichment with permissions~\cite{Bornat-al:POPL05}, which we forego here.

-We proceed to illustrate how to impose a more restricted behavior on the above general locking histories.
-Consider applications that implement mutual exclusion, whereby a thread that unlocks must be the one that currently holds the lock.
-Such ``mutually exclusive'' histories form a sub-PCM of general locking histories, and thus the property of being mutually exclusive can be captured as a \seprel.
-Analogous to the ticket lock example, we then construct a morphism $\omega$ that computes the lock ownership from a history.
+Nevertheless, even without enrichment, we can already illustrate how to impose on locking histories a more restricted behavior, whereby the thread that unlocks must be the one that currently holds the lock.
+Such ``mutually exclusive'' histories form a sub-PCM of general locking histories, and thus the property of mutual exclusion can be captured as a \seprel.
+Analogous to the ticket lock example, we then construct the morphism $\omega$ that computes lock ownership.

 Let us first define the separating relation:

 Intuitively, the relation states that whenever the thread with history $x$ locked at time $t$ then the thread with history $y$ couldn't have proceeded.
 On the other hand, the thread with history $x$ could have proceeded by unlocking at the immediate time $t+1$.
 Similarly to the \seprels in the previous sections, the relation symmetrically applies to the history $y$ as well, and requires that the join of $x$ and $y$ be valid, i.e., that the histories of two threads don't share timestamps.